axonops/documentation/docs/operations/cassandra/backup/overview.md

-AxonOps provide scheduled backup and restore functionality for your Cassandra data.
+AxonOps provides scheduled backup and restore functionality for your Cassandra data.

 The functionality is accessible via ***Operations > Backups***